att/netarbiter/sds/ceph-docker/examples/helm/docker-image-kubectl-ubuntu-16.04/README.md

 Created on: 10/12/2017

 ### Purpose
-This image is used in `ceph/templates/jobs/job.yaml`, which generates ceph keys and stores them in K8s secrets.
+This image is used in `ceph/templates/jobs/job.yaml`, which generates ceph keys in K8s secrets.

 ### Build
 1. Create your account in `https://hub.docker.com`.